Km-Warda/Challenge/README.md

 ```
 ## NginX not forwarding traffic as expected
 - Make sure the DNS used in `nginx/default.conf` either a valid domain name or in the hosts file with ip similar as that of your localhost one.

+## [GET] "http://api:8000/api/books": 500 Internal Server Error
+- MYSQL DB container isn't reachable or has some issues.
+## [GET] "http://api:8000/api/books": <no response> fetch failed
+- api Backend contaier isn't reachable or has some issues.

 ## Notes:
 - The client [POST] requests are still on development, entries can't be added from the front-end but can be done through accessing mysql db, and would appear as the [GET] requests are fine.